These point hacks will unlock stylish travel for less.

 Look early for award space on popular routes

-Booking as far ahead as you can gives you the best chance of bagging your preferred point hack award redemption.
+Seasoned travellers know that booking as far ahead as you can gives you the best chance of bagging your preferred point hack award redemption.
 If you want to redeem points on a route that’s likely to be popular, jump in as soon as the seats open up for booking.
 This is usually between 10 to 11 months out, with the exact date depending on your frequent flyer status.
 Savvy points hackers often set a calendar reminder to alert them when it’s time to start searching award flights for a particular date.

 There are many different ways to redeem airline points and miles, and everyone has different motivations.

 That being said, the art of point hacks is about knowing the worth of your points.
-And, if you’re not extracting at least 1 cent per point in value (and ideally, more), it’s probably time to rethink your redemption strategy.
+And, if you’re not extracting at least 1 cent per point in value (and ideally, more), it’s probably time to start rethinking your redemption strategy.

 Goods and gift vouchers are easy to redeem and provide ‘instant gratification’, but they are avoided by seasoned points hackers.
-By using your points in this way, you’ll likely only extract 0.6 cents value per point, or perhaps even less (a point hackers nightmare).
+By using your points in this way, you’ll likely only extract 0.6 cents value per point, or perhaps even less (a point hacking nightmare).

 If you’re looking to extract maximum value from your points hacking activities, in my opinion, the best value comes from business and first class outright redemptions.

 Want access to the best guides to redeeming points for maximum value?
 You’ll find a wealth of advice and points hacking strategies in our ‘Collecting Points’ section.

 Other tips for your point hacks journey

-Stay on your best travel hacking game with our round up of other tips.
+Stay on your best points hacking game with our round up of other tips.

 Read up on leading point hacks websites

 Loyalty programs are constantly evolving (and devaluing!).
 If you have the time, it pays to keep up to date with what’s changing in the world of frequent flyer points.
-While you’ll find all the latest point hacks, news, tips and deals here at The Champagne Mile, there’s useful information to be found on a number of other sites.
+While you’ll find all the best guides, latest point hacks, news, tips and credit card hacks here at The Champagne Mile, there’s useful information to be found on a number of other points hacking websites.

 These sites can keep you abreast of developments in point hacking and help you discover new ways to earn and redeem points.
 Our recommended reading includes:

-- Airline news: FlyerTalk forum, Australian Frequent Flyer
+- Airline news: FlyerTalk forum, Australian Frequent Flyer, pointhacks.com.au

 - Cheap flight deals: OzBargain, Secret Flying, the FlyerTalk premium airline deals thread